Tekle Haymanot: Early life

-During his youth, Shewa was subject to a number of devastating raids by Matolomi, the pagan king of Damot, which lay beyond the Jamma River.
-One of Matolomi's most notorious predations was the raid which led to the abduction of Egzi'e Haraya; she is said to have been reunited with Tsega Zeab through the intercession of the Archangel Michael; when Matolomi found out that they were escaping he threw a spear who turned from them to his direction and killed him.
-There are several traditions like that one, some of less historical value than others, which describe Tekle Haymanot's interactions with King Matolomi.
+During his youth, Shewa was subject to several devastating raids by Motolomi Sato, the pagan king of the Kingdom of Damot, which lay beyond the Jamma River.
+One of Matolomi's most notorious predations was the raid which led to the abduction of Egzi'e Haraya; she is said to have been reunited with Tsega Zeab through the intercession of the Archangel Michael.
+When Matolomi discovered they were escaping, he threw a spear which turned around in the air and slew him instead.
+There are several traditions like that describing Tekle Haymanot's interactions with King Matolomi.

-His father gave Tekle Haymanot their earliest religious instruction; later he was ordained a priest by the Egyptian Bishop Cyril (known as Kirollos in Coptic).
+His father gave Tekle Haymanot his earliest religious instruction.
+Later, he was ordained a priest by the Pope Cyril III of Alexandria (known as Kirollos in Coptic).